Close Alert Banner

 Connect with a registered nurse day or night for free, secure, and confidential health advice.

-Provides counselling and therapy to individuals, couples, and their families who have diverse life issues.
+Provide counselling and therapy to individuals, couples, and their families who have diverse life issues.
 These problems may include self-confidence, education, marriage, career, parenting, interpersonal or intergenerational relationships, or more emotional aspects of one’s life.
-Parenting groups are offered.
-Services are available in English, Mandarin, Cantonese, and Vietnamese.
+Help clients identify their concerns and problems, develop strategies to cope with and address their issues, in a respectful, empathetic manner.

 e-Mental Health - Directory